Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 In part one of this series, we will focus and look at how we can create a **windows container** image using docker that will essentially be a packaged up image we can use to deploy and run self hosted **GitHub runners** as containers.
 We will focus more on the docker image itself and how we can build our image and run our image on a local server or VM running **docker for windows** and also scaling out multiple instances of our image using **docker-compose**.

-Part two will focus on building a **Linux based Ubuntu image** and in parts three and four, we will look at how we can utilize Azure to store and run our containers in the cloud using technologies such as **Azure Container Registry (ACR)** to store images, and **Azure Container Instances (ACI)** and **Azure Container Apps (ACA)** to run and scale our self hosted GitHub runners, instead of using a VM based approach with docker running inside of a VM.
+Part two will focus on building a **Linux based Ubuntu image** and in parts three and four, we will look at how we can utilize **Azure** to store and run our containers in the cloud using technologies such as **Azure Container Registry (ACR)**, **Azure Container Instances (ACI)** and **Azure Container Apps (ACA)** to run and scale our self hosted GitHub runners, instead of using a VM based approach with docker running inside of a VM.

 ### Setup environment